-Lady: Words words words words.
+Nice Lady: Words words words words.

 Me: Nay? (yes in Korean)

-Lady: More words, faster now, words words words.
+Patient Lady: More words, faster now, words words words.

-Me: (Pretending to be more confident) Nay.
+Me: Pretending to be more confident, Nay.
 Nay, Nay.

-w (about $20 American) but she said “mon won.” $10 dollars?!
-I thought I translated poorly again but I handed her 10,000 w with a big question mark over my head and she just laughed and told me I was correct.
+w (about $20 American) but she said “mon won.”
+10,000won, about $10 dollars?!
+I thought I had misheard her, my own recurring theme for me in Korea, but I handed her 10,000 w with a big question mark over my head and she just laughed and told me I was correct.